Want to use my voice, my platform to create empathy: chef Vikas Khanna on turning director | Entertainment

 ''We accepted this prejudice because it was everywhere,'' he said.
 The inspiration for the film was his favourite neighbourhood aunt, who was not allowed to be a part of any festival but people found it ok to leave their child with her.

 Khanna recalled another childhood incident that reveals how this practice must have affected him. ''When my grandfather passed away I was throwing tantrums that I didn't want my grandmother to wear a white saree.
-I kept saying 'Chitti saree nai pani' because I had seen women become completely different.
+I kept saying 'Chitti saree nai pani' (Don't wear white saree) because I had seen women become completely different.

 - READ MORE ON: